 There was a time that vehicles didn’t come with sophisticated computer systems.
 Those cars and trucks used pneumatic and mechanical systems to regulate idle speed, valve timing, and fuel delivery.
 Today, vehicles are equipped with multiple actuators and sensors that are connected to computers, ensuring everything runs the way it should.
 Some of these computers include the PCM, ECM, ECU and TCM.

-But, what is the difference between the PCM vs. ECM vs. ECU vs. TCM?
-Are these all the same things with different names or do they each have a unique job?
-We look at each module to determine how it is used in your vehicle.
+But what is the difference between the PCM vs. ECM vs. ECU vs. TCM?
+Are these all the same things with different names, or do they each have a unique job?
+I look at each module to determine how it is used in your vehicle.
 Here is a quick look at the meanings of these definitions:

 PCM vs. ECM vs. ECU vs. TCM Meanings: